infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 For iterating arrays:
 - use **map** method to render items
 - you should have a unique key for each element
-- **don't use array's index as a key**, unless you have no choice (no unique property in eacth array's element)
+- **don't use array's index as a key**, unless you have no choice (no unique property in each element of the array)

 ``` jsx
 render() {